zhanggyb/BlendInt/README.md

  "Hello World in OS X")

-See [Wiki page](https://github.com/zhanggyb/BlendInt/wiki) for more information of how to programming with BlendInt.
+See [Wiki page](https://github.com/zhanggyb/BlendInt/wiki) for more information of how to program with BlendInt.

 ## Dependencies